Ramblin' Wreck: History

 The term "Ramblin' Wreck" has been used to refer to students and alumni of Georgia Tech much longer than the car that now bears the name has been in existence.
 The expression has its origins in the late 19th century and was used originally to refer to the makeshift motorized vehicles constructed by Georgia Tech engineers employed in projects in the jungles of Central America.
 The Wrecks were constructed from whatever the engineers could find—mostly old tractor and automotive parts—and were kept running by the engineers' ingenuity and creativity.
 Other workers in the area began to refer to these vehicles and the men who drove them as "Rambling Wrecks from Georgia Tech."

 The first "mechanical mascot" at Georgia Tech was a 1914 Ford Model T owned by Dean Floyd Field.
 Field drove the car to and from class every day from 1916 until 1928.
 Field cared so much for the car that he even nicknamed it "Nellie".
-The vehicle was distinguished by its metallic black paint job and a large black box fastened to the rear end by a buggy wheel hoop.
+The vehicle was distinguished by its metallic black paint job and a large black box fastened to the rear end by a wooden wheel's hoop.
 The black box's contents were never revealed to the student body and the box became part of the mystique of the Old Ford.

 The student body initially nicknamed the vehicle "Floyd's Flivver" but eventually began to call the car the "Ramblin' 'Reck."
 The first mention of Field's Ford as a Ramblin' 'Reck was in 1926 when he performed an overhaul of the car's engine, body, and paint job with the help of the campus machine shop.